prometheus/snmp_exporter/generator/README.md

                              #       not having the size in the index.
 Must be preceded by an InetAddressType.
                              #   EnumAsInfo: An enum for which a single timeseries is created.
 Good for constant values.
                              #   EnumAsStateSet: An enum with a time series per state.
 Good for variable low-cardinality enums.
+                             #   Bits: An RFC 2578 BITS construct, which produces a StateSet with a time series per bit.
 ```

 ### EnumAsInfo and EnumAsStateSet